KishoreVB70/escrowNFT-Decade/README.md

 Here's what a successful initialization looks like:
 ![init](images/2.png)

-Next, after initializing our project, we will create two files, `brownie-config.yaml` and `.env` in root directory.
+Next, after initializing our project, we will create two files, `brownie-config.yaml` and `.env` in the root directory.
 `brownie-config.yaml` is a configuration file for brownie which will contain the default settings for our project.
 We will use this file to configure our project settings. `.env` is a file that contains environment variables.
 We will use this file to store our mnemonic phrase which is required to deploy our smart contract to the Celo network.

 `brownie-config.yaml` file